JetBrains/Qodana/topics/linters.md

 [![official project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

 Qodana is more than a static analysis plugin/UI/CI linter.
 It is a platform that allows companies to perform multi-level evaluations of the quality of code they own, contract, or purchase.

-First, it does help improve code without relying on an IDE, either on a local machine or a build server, and it is designed to be seamlessly integrated into CI/CD pipelines or delivered as a cloud service.
+First, it does help improve code without relying on an IDE, either on a local machine or a build server, and it is designed to be seamlessly integrated into [CI/CD pipelines](ci.md).

-Second, on top of the IntelliJ Inspection functionality, Qodana is extending its number of linters to provide a complete Project Audit.
+Second, on top of the IntelliJ Inspection functionality, Qodana is extending its number of linters to provide a complete audit of your project.

+Third, using Qodana Cloud, you can aggregate and analyze inspection results from a single point.

 Here is an overview of %product% linters for inspecting your projects.